tristanpenman/asteroids64/README.md

 To compile on Windows or Wine, you can run `compile.bat`.
 A script for running via wine has also been included in `build.sh`.

 To compile on Linux using the Modern SDK, simply run `make`.

-## Emulator Support

-The code is frequently tested using [Sixtyforce](https://sixtyforce.com/) on macOS and [Project64](https://www.pj64-emu.com/) on Windows.

-## Real Hardware

-The ROM can simply be copied to a flash cart such as the [EverDrive-64](https://krikzz.com/store/home/55-everdrive-64-x7.html).
-I've tested this using an X7 cart, however it should work on any flash cart.

 ### UNFLoader